Course - Inequalities, Welfare and Integration - SOS8534

 Knowledge outcomes:

-- Students acquire a sound knowledge about the central theories concerning the field of social inequality, welfare and integration.
+- Students acquire a sound knowledge about the central theories concerning the field of inequality, welfare and integration.

 Competence outcomes:

-- Students are able to independently explore and theorize a chosen aspect concerning social inequality, welfare and integration, and present the findings in a draft of article of international level.
+- Students are able to independently explore and theorize a chosen aspect concerning inequality, welfare and integration, and present the findings in a draft of article of international level.

 Learning methods and activities

-Lectures/group discussions.
+The course combines a variety of learning activities (lectures, seminars, presentations, excursions and other).
 Supervision of paper.
 The paper is to be an independent discussion of a topic taught in lectures, and is to consist of 20 pages.
 If 6 or fewer students sign up for a planned course during the first 2 teaching weeks, the course will be offered as an instructed reading course.

 Further on evaluation